narrative-io/narrative-rfc/nql.md

 ## Update 2023-12-26
 ### Section 5 - Reserved Fields

-- `company_slug` as an identifier to target specific companies. company_slug is used in the `WHERE` clause to specify data shared by a particular provider.
+- `_source_company_slug` as an identifier to target specific companies. company_slug is used in the `WHERE` clause to specify data shared by a particular provider.
 Can also be used in the `SELECT` clause for output.
-- `access_rule_name` as an identifier to target specific access rules. _access_rule_name is used in the `WHERE` clause to specify which Access Rule to apply for the query.
+- `_access_rule_name` as an identifier to target specific access rules. `_access_rule_name` is used in the `WHERE` clause to specify which Access Rule to apply for the query.
 Can also appear in the `SELECT` clause for debugging or auditing.

 ### Section 10 - CREATING MATERIALIZED VIEWS

 - Updated to include `REFRESH_SCHEDULE`, which defines the frequency of updates for the materialized view.
 - Included the new country_code_3_to_2() UDF.
 - Updated to explain querying access rules directly.
-Internal access rules are targeted using `access_rule_name` and the 'company_data' identifier and external access rules are targeted using `company_slug` and `access_rule_name`
+Internal access rules are targeted using `access_rule_name` and the `company_data` identifier and external access rules are targeted using `company_slug` and `access_rule_name`
 - Created a new section explaining the Rosetta Embedded Namespace.
 The Rosetta Embedded Namespace is facilitated by `_rosetta_stone`, a direct method to query Rosetta Stone attributes.